 You may feel pain when the intravenous line is inserted into the vein on your foot, even though the area has been numbed.

 In some cases, your doctor might tie a tourniquet around your leg to force the dye into deeper veins.
 Depending on how tightly the tourniquet is tied, it may cause some discomfort.

 Reaction to Contrast Dye

 - a flushing sensation

 In rare cases, the contrast material may make you feel itchy, give you hives, or cause difficulty breathing.
-If you experience any of these three symptoms, tell your doctor immediately.
+Tell your doctor if you experience any of these three symptoms.
 You might be having an allergic reaction.

 A normal leg venogram shows your blood flowing freely through the veins in your leg.

 An abnormal result shows blockage in one or more of your veins.
 This blockage may be caused by a blood clot.
 Other possible causes include a tumor or inflammation.